taoli-ax/MyApplication/README.md

 # MyApplication
-Android first page
+- First time to coding for Android App
-learn from this youtube channel: https://www.youtube.com/@EasyTuto1/videos
+- Learn from this youtube channel: https://www.youtube.com/@EasyTuto1/videos